 The parameter degeneracy directions from GW and CMB+BAO+SN are rather different.
 Therefore, the combination of them could effectively break the degeneracies between parameters and give much tight constraints on all parameters.
 For the dimensionless coupling parameter $\beta$ describing the strength of the interaction between dark energy and dark matter, we find that the constraint results from the existing CMB+BAO+SN data indicate no interaction between two dark sectors.
 In the form of $Q_1=3\beta H \rho_{\mathrm{de}}$, we find that the addition of GW standard siren data improves little for the constraint on $\beta$.
 While, in the form of $Q_{2}=3 \beta H \rho_{\mathrm{c}}$, the constraint precision of $\beta$ is improved by a factor of two with the addition of the GW data.
 We conclude that the GW data could play a more important role in determining the interaction between dark energy and dark matter in the models with $Q=3 \beta H \rho_{\mathrm{c}}$, compared with the models with $Q=3\beta H \rho_{\mathrm{de}}$.
-In summary, there is no doubt that the detection of GW will greatly promote the development of modern cosmology, and GW data are expected to be significantly helpful in answering fundamental issues, such as the interaction between dark energy and dark matter.
-We also pin hopes on the second-generation space-based GW detector, such as DECi-hertz Interferometer Gravitational-wave Observatory (DECIGO), sensitive to the frequency range between target frequencies of the Laser Interferometric Space Antenna and ground-based detectors \citep{2022ApJ...931..119Z,2020ApJ...905...54G,2021EPJC...81...14Z,2021ApJ...908..196P,2022ApJ...926..214C}.
+More interestingly, comparing two constraints on $\beta$ from two simulated GW data sets based on $H_0=67.4~\mathrm{km~s^{-1}~Mpc^{-1}}$ and $H_0=73.2~\mathrm{km~s^{-1}~Mpc^{-1}}$ respectively, we find that the CMB+BAO+SN+GW (case 2) data yield a non-zero value in all four IDE models indicating the presence of an interaction between dark energy and dark matter.
+Therefore, we conclude that an accurate measurement of $H_0$ is helpful to explore the interaction between dark energy and dark matter.